HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 **Step 3:** DTR fetches the Task, which contains the link to the Questionnaire.
 Then, it fetches the Questionnaire (and any CQL rules defined within it) and completes the QuestionnaireResponse.
 Refer to the [Da Vinci DTR] Implementation Guide for more information on how it generates a QuestionnaireResponse.

-**Step 4:** <span class= "bg-success" markdown="1">DTR creates and updates the QuestionnaireResponse directly to the Data Source's FHIR Server and updates `Task.output` to reference the QuestionnaireResponse it created.</span><!-- new-content -->.
+**Step 4:** DTR creates and updates the QuestionnaireResponse directly to the Data Source's FHIR Server and updates `Task.output` to reference the QuestionnaireResponse it created..

-**Step 5:**  <span class= "bg-success" markdown="1">When the QuestionnaireResponse is completed, the Provider "pushes" </span><!-- new-content --> the QuestionnaireResponse directly to the Payer-defined endpoint using the $submit-attachments operation.
+**Step 5:**  When the QuestionnaireResponse is completed, the Provider "pushes"  the QuestionnaireResponse directly to the Payer-defined endpoint using the $submit-attachments operation.
 See the [Sending Attachments] page for Implementation Guide for more information on this transaction.

-<span class= "bg-success" markdown="1">**Step 6:** The Provider updates the Task to "completed" when complete - e.g., when the data has been submitted or the information gathered.</span><!-- new-content -->
+**Step 6:** The Provider updates the Task to "completed" when complete - e.g., when the data has been submitted or the information gathered.

 #### Using [Da Vinci DTR] to Complete the Questionnaire

-The sequence diagram in Figure 18 below depicts the FHIR RESTful transactions and processes involved between the Payer, Provider, and DTR application application needed to request, fill, and return <span class= "bg-success" markdown="1">one or more questionnaires</span><!-- new-content --> using using CDex Attachments.
+The sequence diagram in Figure 18 below depicts the FHIR RESTful transactions and processes involved between the Payer, Provider, and DTR application application needed to request, fill, and return one or more questionnaires using using CDex Attachments.
 It references a "DTR Launch".
 If the DTR is a native EHR application, the launch is implementation specific.
 If DTR is a SMART on FHIR Application, the next ([DTR SMART App Launch]) section documents the launch sequence and parameters.

 {% include img.html img="attachments-task-Q-sequencediagram.svg" caption = "Figure 18" %}